Starvin' Marvin: Release and reception

 Tom Carson, television critic for The Village Voice, praised the episode, which he said "featured some amazing sick jokes about American affluence and obliviousness".
 Dianne Williamson of the Telegram & Gazette praised "Starvin' Marvin" for taking a chance with the source material, and said, "Often I'm in awe at the courage of these [South Park] creators."
 The Advertiser of Lafayette, Louisiana, called the episode "hysterical" and particularly praised its satire of American consumerism.
 The St. Paul Pioneer Press described the episode as "hilarious" and said, "We know we shouldn't laugh, but we can't help it."
 Vicki Englund of The Courier-Mail complimented the "really bizarre storyline" and the moral of the episode, and especially praised the jokes about Struthers, "It might be a good idea not to eat during the hilarious second episode.
 Enough said."

 In 1998, Vern Perry, a reviewer with the Orange County Register, called "Starvin' Marvin" his favorite South Park episode.
 The "Starvin' Marvin" episode was featured in a 1998 Chicago Tribune list of the top ten reasons for the popularity of South Park.
 The Chicago Tribune also included "Starvin' Marvin" in a 2003 list of the top ten funniest episodes.
 Bill Ward, of the Star Tribune, described "Starvin' Marvin" as Cartman's "finest half-hour."
 Not all reviews were positive; Boston Globe writer Matthew Gilbert, who described South Park as immature and low-brow, called "Starvin' Marvin" a particularly "uncuddly episode".
 Brian Boyd of The Irish Times criticized the episode for making jokes at the expense of starving African children.

-"Starvin' Marvin" was released, along with eleven other episodes, in a three-DVD set in November 1998.
+"Starvin' Marvin" was released, along with eleven other episodes, in a three-VHS set in November 1998.
 It was included in the third volume, which also included the episodes "Mecha-Streisand", "Mr. Hankey, the Christmas Poo" and "Tom's Rhinoplasty".
 "Starvin' Marvin" was also one of six episodes included on a 1998 VHS called "South Park Festival Special", which included "Mr. Hankey, the Christmas Poo", "Merry Christmas, Charlie Manson!", "Mr. Hankey's Christmas Classics", "Korn's Groovy Pirate Ghost Mystery" and "Pinkeye".
 The episode, along with the other twelve from the first season, was also included in the DVD release "South Park: The Complete First Season", which was released on November 12, 2002.
 Parker and Stone recorded commentary tracks for each episode, but they were not included with the DVDs due to "standards" issues with some of the statements; Parker and Stone refused to allow the tracks to be edited and censored, so they were released in a CD separate from the DVDs.
 In 2008, Parker and Stone made "Starvin' Marvin" and all South Park episodes available to watch for free on the show's official website, "South Park Studios".